LanceFontanilla/fs-journal/notes/06-mvc.md

     }
 }

-* need to mount Controller in the router
+4. need to mount Controller in the router
-- in router can create a new page or replace the HomeController
+- in router can create a new page or replace the HomeController, here we replaced the HomeController

 controller:CasesController,

+5. create a CasesService as a placeholder for now

+class CasesService {

+}

+export const casesService = new CasesService ()

+5. create a private draw function in CasesController and add the function in the CasesController

+function _drawCases(){
+    console.log('drawing cases')
+}

+export class CasesController{
+    constructor(){
+        console.log('cases controller',AppState.cases)
+        _drawCases() //add the _drawCases here
+    }
+}

+6. in index.html "draw out what it looks like"

+- under <main> is a good place to draw
+* in case-list section added and id="case-list"

+7. in Case.js create a getter

+get ListTemplate(){
+    return /*html*/ `

+    //paste what you drew in index.html here and change to add
+    ${this.agency}
+    ${this.reportBody}
+    etc. etc.
+    `
+}

+8. in CasesController under _drawCases()  create the content '' and forEach to inject the list

+function _drawCases(){
+    console.log('drawing cases')
+    let cases = AppState.cases
+    let content = ''
+    cases.forEach(caseObj => content += caseObj.ListTemplate)
+    setHTML('case-list', content)
+}

+export class CasesController{
+    constructor(){
+        console.log('cases controller',AppState.cases)
+        _drawCases() //add the _drawCases here
+    }
+}

+9. create new getter to Compute

+* NEW! slice feature
+- in Case.js

+get ComputeReportTitle(){   //slice.(starting index, ending index)
+    return this.reportBody.slice(0,15) + '...'
+}